OpenHydrology/flood-data/README.md

 **Your updates will become available for anybody using OH Auto Statistical.
 Please make sure your updates are correct and are from a reliable source.**

+Contains data from the Scottish Environment Protection Agency and the Environment Agency. © Scottish Environment Protection Agency / Environment Agency 2015-2016.